“ […] Now. Where is it?”

 On the dark art of persuading the computer to respond intuitively to your intentions, with particular regard to music.

 A more general problem than gesture recognition, which hunts for particular sequences of movements in an input data stream.
-Here we are concerned with very general options.
+Here we are concerned with general options.
 Either way we are probably thinking of using controller interfaces to extract that information.

 In non-musical circles they call this “physical computing”, or “natural user interfaces”, or “tangible computing”, depending upon whom they are pitching to for funding this month.